-Statement on transfer tax of real estate unit
+Do you need a statement on the transfer tax of real estate?

-As the buyer, you are required to calculate and pay the transfer tax independently.
+As the buyer, you are required to calculate and pay the transfer tax on your initiative.
 However, it may be that it remains unclear what exactly is the tax base.
 If you find yourself in this situation, you can submit a free-text request in MyTax or complete Form 6020e, Request for a statement for registration of title and other legal confirmation.

 Attach a photocopy of the deed of sale or other contract.
-If real property had been transferred, the contract must additionally contain a public purchase witness’s signature.
+If real property is sold or transferred, the contract must also contain a public purchase witness’s signature unless the Property Transaction Service has processed the deal.
 Enclose photocopies of other relevant documentation regarding the transfer.

 The Tax Administration cannot issue a statement before the deed of sale or other contract (such as an agreement on division of property) has been signed.
 Each buyer must make a separate statement request.